-The North Carolina Judicial Branch is committed to ensuring that persons with disabilities can participate fully and fairly in court programs, services, and activities.
+The North Carolina Judicial Branch is committed to ensuring that individuals with disabilities can participate fully and fairly in judicial activities, programs, and services.

-If you are a person with a disability who needs a reasonable accommodation, contact the Office of the Clerk of Superior Court
+If you are an individual with a disability who needs a reasonable accommodation, contact the Office of the Clerk of Superior Court

 in the county where the hearing or other court activity is scheduled.
-You will be routed to the appropriate person.
+You will be routed to the appropriate judicial employee.
 Please be prepared to provide the following essential information:

-- The name of the person needing the assistance
+- The name of the individual needing the assistance

 - The case file number